 The original PoC OFMF simply kept all Redfish data in the filesystem, which required re-loading each object as it was needed for each HTTP request processed.

-Advertise its Redfish Services to clients
+Advertise its Redfish Services to clients using SSDP NOTIFY protocols, if enabled

-Architecture calls for OFMF to advertise its Redfish Services after it has pre-configured the Redfish Service Root and populated it with known resources.
+Architecture calls for OFMF to advertise its Redfish Services (if it chooses to do so) after it has pre-configured the Redfish Service Root and populated it with known resources.

+Respond to clients seeking its Redfish Service using SSDP

+Architecture calls for OFMF to respond to SSDP M-search requests with a to-be-named-later-service-type

+Retrieve the Providers’ capabilities structures

-Parse the standard HTTP Redfish Requests, validate the URIs, adjust any non-standard requests as needed to pass the request to Redfish CMD execution
+Parse the client’s standard HTTP Redfish Requests, validate the URIs, adjust any non-standard requests as needed to pass the request to Redfish CMD execution

-Parse any OFMF specific HTTP Requests (requests made to OFMF internal config not related to manipulating the Redfish resource tree being served to clients, OFMF administration requests)
+Parse any OFMF specific HTTP Requests)

 These are requests made through the client interface that target OFMF internal configuration, and are not meant to directly manipulate the Redfish objects